hosseinfani/ReQue/README.md

 - ClueWeb12 [corpus, topics, qrels]
 - [Wikipedia Anchor Text](http://downloads.dbpedia.org/2016-10/core-i18n/en/anchor_text_en.ttl.bz2)

-### Installing
+## Installing

-- [Anserini](https://github.com/castorini/anserini) must be installed for indexing, information retrieval, and evaluation in the ```anserini/``` folder.
+- [Anserini](https://github.com/castorini/anserini) must be installed  in the ```anserini/``` for indexing, information retrieval, and evaluation on the corpuses.
 The documents in the corpuses must be indexed by the following commands.

 *Robust04* (already available at [here](https://git.uwaterloo.ca/jimmylin/anserini-indexes/raw/master/index-robust04-20191213.tar.gz))
 ```